About

 My journey to the work I love . . .

-I love understanding families so much, that I thought I might have a career as a researcher.
+I love understanding people so much, that I thought I might have a career as a researcher.

 I spent my doctoral training at the University of Minnesota on a long-term project that followed a group of children from before birth to adulthood.

-While I really enjoyed seeing these kids grow up and exploring where some problems start, I found that I loved helping individual kids and families make changes even more.
+While I really enjoyed seeing these kids grow up and exploring where some problems start, I found that I loved helping individual kids and adults make changes even more.

 Since then, I’ve worked in community mental health and served as a clinical supervisor in a primary care mental health clinic.